-7 Boxed Processor Specifications
+Boxed Processor Specifications

-7.1 Introduction
+Introduction 7.1

-The processor will also be offered as an Intel boxed processor.
+The Intel CoreTM2 Extreme processor QX9650, Intel CoreTM2 quad-core processor Q9000, Q9000S, Q8000, and Q8000S series will also be offered as an Intel boxed processor.
 Intel boxed processors are intended for system integrators who build systems from baseboards and standard components.
 The boxed processor will be supplied with a cooling solution.
 This chapter documents baseboard and system requirements for the cooling solution that will be supplied with the boxed processor.
 This chapter is particularly important for OEMs that manufacture baseboards for system integrators.